 Tanya Plibersek MP

-Tanya Plibersek is the Federal Member for Sydney, Deputy Leader of the Opposition and Shadow Minister for Foreign Affairs and International Development.
+Tanya Plibersek is the Federal Member for Sydney, Deputy Leader of the Opposition and Shadow Minister for Education & Training.
 She is proud to be a trustee of the JST because Jessie Street achieved so much for Indigenous Australia and for women.
 Jessie Street lived by and promoted values that are just as important today: equality, peace and reconciliation.

 Tanya says, “Jessie Street will always be a heroine of mine.”